JGroup-Consulting/jgroup-SafeCreation/README.md

 Enter the description of the safe:
 ```

-3. New Role is created with the following format "SAFENAME_Usr"
+3. New Role is created in CyberArk Identity with the following format "SAFENAME_Usr"

 4. New Role, Privilege Cloud Administrators & Privilege Cloud Auditors are all addeed to the safe with permissions set